Please see Information Circular 75 for details of changes to stamp duty announced in the State Budget 2015-16.

 If the transfer of business or partnership relates to, or includes, the transfer of a gaming machine business, including the transfer of any underlying or indirect interest in a gaming machine business, then the gaming machine surcharge may apply.
 Refer to Circular No. 235 for more information.

-Refer to the Stamp Duty Document Guide for details regarding whether your document can be stamped via RevNet by an authorised RevNet user or must be submitted to RevenueSA with a completed Opinion form (this form can be obtained from RevenueSA).
+Refer to the Stamp Duty Document Guide for details regarding whether your document can be stamped via RevenueSA Online by an authorised user or must be submitted to RevenueSA with a completed Application for Stamp Duty Assessment.

 Stamp duty on a conveyance of business or partnership, where the contract is dated after 11 July 2002 (date of State Budget) and is stamped on or after 5 September 2002 (date of assent), is charged as follows: